Greater than 800 Houston ISD lecturers say they won’t be returning to the classroom subsequent year

 Loading Video…

-This browser does not assist the Video element.
+This browser doesn't help the Video aspect.

-On Friday HISD despatched us the next statement:
+On Friday HISD despatched us the next assertion:

 Loading Video…

-This browser doesn't assist the Video component.
+This browser does not assist the Video aspect.

 RELATED: The pandemic’s toll on educators has made Texas’ instructor scarcity worse